ajgoldenwings/AnthonyJamesPearson/assets/documents/2017-10-15_A-Blog-Is-Reborn.md

 Also, I wanted to make the site's source easier to read.
 This meant creating a good methodology for the Polymer Web Components.

 Lastly, I wanted to use an easier way to create posts.
 So, with the time I had, I have been searching for a good way to do this.
-I ended up with the perfect solution, markdown documents.
+I ended up with the perfect solution, Markdown documents.
 There are some quirks here and there but should be cleaned up with some refactoring.

 Anyways, I hope to show some of this off in a future post and if you want, you can look at the source used to create this site.